Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Simulation Studies

 \section{Simulation Studies}

-\subsection{Without Noncompliance}
+\subsection{Without noncompliance}

-To save space in the main text, we focus only on $\tau$ and its bounds in Theorem \ref{thm:tau}.
-We choose the sample size to be $200,$ and consider four cases with different probability matrices $\bm{P}$'s.
-Cases 1 and 2 correspond to matrices $\bm P_2$ and $\bm P_3$ in \eqref{eq:joint-example3}, i.e., the independent and positively associated potential outcomes, which share the same marginal distribution but do not satisfy the stochastic dominance assumption.
-Cases 3 and 4 correspond to matrices $\bm P_5$ and $\bm P_6$ in \eqref{eq:joint-example4}, i.e., the independent and positively associated potential outcomes, which share the same marginal distribution and satisfy the stochastic dominance assumption.
-Columns 2--4 of Table \ref{table:numerical} summarize the true values of $\tau,$ $\tau_L$ and $\tau_U,$ for all four cases.
-For Cases 1 and 3 with independent potential outcomes, $\tau_L < \tau < \tau_U.$ For Cases 2 and 4 with positively associated potential outcomes, $\tau=\tau_U.$
+To save space for the main text, we focus only on $\tau$ and its sharp bounds in Proposition \ref{thm:tau}.
+For illustration, we first adopt the settings (i.e., sample sizes and probability matrices) in Example \ref{example:bootstrap-bias-correction}.
+It is worth mentioning that, for Cases 1 and 3 with independent potential outcomes, $\tau_L < \tau < \tau_U.$ For Cases 2 and 4 with positively associated potential outcomes, $\tau=\tau_U.$ In addition, by symmetry Cases 1--4 only consider $\tau > 0.5.$

-For each case, we independently draw $5000$ treatment assignments from a balanced completely randomized experiment.
-For each observed dataset, we calculate point estimates of $\tau_L$ and $\tau_U,$ and construct a $95\%$ confidence interval for the bounds $\left( \tau_L, \tau_U \right),$ i.e., a confidence interval that contains both the lower bound $\tau_L$ and the upper bound $\tau_U$ with probability 0.95.
-In columns 5--8 of Table \ref{table:numerical}, we report the biases and standard errors of the point estimators $\widehat \tau_L$ and $\widehat \tau_U$; in columns 9 and 10 of Table \ref{table:numerical}, we report the coverage rates of the intervals on the bounds $\left( \tau_L, \tau_U \right)$ and the true parameter $\tau.$ Table \ref{table:numerical} shows that the point estimators have small biases and standard errors, and the confidence intervals achieve reasonable coverage rates on the bounds $\left( \tau_L, \tau_U \right),$ although they over-cover the true parameter $\tau.$
+For each case, we independently draw $1000$ treatment assignments from a balanced completely randomized experiment.
+For each observed dataset, we obtain bias-corrected estimates of $\tau_L$ and $\tau_U,$ and construct a $95\%$ confidence interval for $(\tau_L, \tau_U),$ using 200 bootstrapped samples.
+In Columns 5--8 of Table \ref{table:numerical}, we report the biases and standard errors of the point estimators $\widehat \tau_L$ and $\widehat \tau_U$; in Column 9, we report the coverage rates of the confidence intervals on the bounds $(\tau_L, \tau_U),$ and $\tau$ itself.
+We can draw several conclusions from the simulation results.
+First, the point estimators have small biases and standard errors.
+Second, the confidence intervals achieve reasonable coverage rates for the bounds $(\tau_L, \tau_U),$ although always over-cover $\tau,$ especially in cases with independent potential outcomes.

+As mentioned previously, in Appendix C we conduct additional simulation studies to further examine the performance of \cite{Horowitz:2000}'s bootstrap confidence interval.
+The simulation results suggest that it achieves nearly nominal coverage rates for the bounds $(\tau_L, \tau_U),$ except for certain ``edge cases'' (e.g., when $\tau \approx \tau_U \approx 1$), and as expected usually over-cover $\tau.$

-\subsection{With Noncompliance}
+\subsection{With noncompliance}